perpetualgrimace/jf-kirby-framework/readme.md

 This is where vendor code goes.
 This code should be as untouched as possible.

-For the purposes of keeping this framework lean, the only thing here is my own little grid system. [potentially outdated codepen demo](http://codepen.io/jamesferrell/pen/BKdqpZ) | Repo (coming after I work through issues).
+For the purposes of keeping this framework lean, the only thing here is my own little grid system.
+[Potentially outdated codepen demo](http://codepen.io/jamesferrell/pen/BKdqpZ) | Repo (coming after I work through issues).

 I wanted to build the type of grid that makes sense as a developer (by padding all the things), but the designer in me wanted the edges nested objects to line up with the parent container, so I use negative margins for that.